 Alle Folgen gibt es auch auf Spotify, Apple Podcasts und Youtube.

-Latest episode: From Electronic Music to Battlefield: Timur Dzhafarov’s journey
+#11: From Electronic Music to Battlefield: Timur Dzhafarov’s journey

 Before the full-scale invasion, Timur Dzhafarov was known as John Object — an experimental electronic musician from Kyiv.
 Everything changed when Russia started the full-scale invasion and Timur joined the Armed Forces of Ukraine.
 Serving in a combat-engaged brigade, Timur lost about 20 percent of his hearing.
 The music he once loved now triggers anxiety and fear, as the sounds remind him of the frontlines.
 The grim outlook for Ukraine’s future offers little solace; Timur warns that any ceasefire will not last as Russia is interested in prolonging the war.